aamnah/notes/content/ubuntu/troubleshoot-printer.md

 date: 2021-05-12
 ---

 A fresh install of latest Ubuntu usually gives me some sort of printer issues.
+This time it would spend some time _Processing_ the _job_ and then _Stop_.
 This is what i did this time:

 1. Install drivers